I’m really thrilled to announce that Webrecorder has received a two-year, $1.3M open source development grant from the Filecoin Foundation!

 Next Steps

-The next two years will be an exciting time for Webrecorder, as we expand and continue to build on this previous work, and expand our efforts on Browsertrix Cloud, which has gained a lot of use over the last few months.
+The next two years will be an exciting time for Webrecorder, as we expand and continue to build on this previous work, and expand our efforts on Browsertrix, which has gained a lot of use over the last few months.
 (More details in an upcoming blog post!)

 In the short term, we will also be looking for additional help!
 If you would like to work with Webrecorder on achieving our mission of web archiving for all, please do not hesitate to reach out!